kkevin821/hongxiong.github.io/_pages/research.md

 ![Package Visualization](/images/InteractionRCS_Example_knot_3.png)

+### Extension

+The initial version of the package was designed to support a maximum of 3 knots for the cubic spline term.
+Building on equations from Chapter 2-23 of Harrell’s book, we have now enhanced the package to accommodate more than 3 knots in the cubic spline term.
+This enhancement is compatible with all three primary function types (linear, logistic, Cox).
+Additionally, in scenarios with more than 3 knots, the package now offers support for both delta and bootstrapping techniques for CI computation and allows users to specify hard-coded knot positions.

-### Example 2:
+### Example 2 from extended package version:

-The second example is based on the same data, but extended to support 4 knots for age modeled with restricted cubic splines.
+The second example is based on the same data, but extended to support 4 knots (and more) for age modeled with restricted cubic splines.

 ```{r , warning=FALSE, message=FALSE}